Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Is nadolol the best beta blocker for my other conditions?
+- Is a beta blocker appropriate for my blood pressure and angina profile?

 Authoritative Sources